Affiliate links on Android Authority may earn us a commission. Learn more.

 The iOS method

 If you need to delete an image on your iPhone or iPad, go to the Photos app and locate the photo.
 In the bottom right-hand corner is a small trash bin icon.
 Tap it to delete the image.

 If you want to delete photos in bulk, go to the grid view of your album and tap the Select button at the top of your screen.

 Now tap the thumbnails of the pictures you want to delete, and a small tick will appear at the corner of them.
-Or you can even run your finger along the screen, across the image thumbnails.
-This is definitely quicker and easier if you have a lot of images to delete.
+Or you can even run your finger across the image thumbnails along the screen.
+This is quicker and easier if you have a lot of images to delete.
 Now tap the trash bin icon at the bottom right to delete them all in one go.

 If the image deletions do not sync with iCloud, go to the Photos app settings and make sure that Photo sharing is turned on.
 It should now work smoothly.
 If not, try restarting the Photos app and restarting your iOS device.
 There may be a bottleneck somewhere that a restart usually clears.